 - The investment of the company in the shares of the group companies need to be at least 60% of the net worth of its assets.

-- the company can issue guarantees on behalf of group companies
+- The company can issue guarantees on behalf of group companies.

-- it can invest in bank deposits; money market mutual fund, liquid mutual funds, and other money market instruments; government securities; bonds and debentures of group companies; and granting of loans to group companies.
+- It can invest in bank deposits; money market mutual fund, liquid mutual funds, and other money market instruments; government securities; bonds and debentures of group companies; and granting of loans to group companies.

 A CIC-ND-SI that is a systematically important Core Investment Company needs to have an asset size of Rs.
-100 crore and more, should raise or hold public funds as well as fulfill all the criteria stated above.
+100 crore and more, should raise or hold public funds as well as fulfil all the criteria stated above.
 For such a company, it is mandatory to be registered with the Reserve Bank of India as operating without obtaining a Certificate of Registration from the apex bank; they are viewed as violating the Core Investment Companies (Reserve Bank) Directions, 2016.

 - It needs to be filled in and submitted to the Regional Office of DNBS (Department of Non-Banking Supervision) along with the supporting documents as mentioned in the form.
 The DNBS has to be the one under whose jurisdiction the company is registered.

-What is the Capital Requirements of a CIC-ND-SI
+What is the Capital Requirements of a CIC-ND-SI?

 - The adjusted net worth (ANW) of the CIC-ND-SI cannot be less than 30% of the risk-weighted assets (RWA).